 (d) Hadrian’s Wall

-Ques.
-What was a Roman name for France?
+What was the Roman name for France?

 (a) Lutetia